 Inspire in Education Charitable Trusts Mission; through an innovative educational organisation using a kaupapa Māori approach to release the potential of Māori learners and their whānau Every child is entitled to have a good start in life.
-It isn’t where you start in life, it's what you do with life that determines where you end up in life, and we are blessed to be living in a country that, no matter where we start, we have opportunities so long as we believe in our self, we believe in the society and the country, and we believe that we can self-improve and educate our self as we go along.
-And that's the key to success.
+It is not where you start in life, it is what you do with a life that determines where you end up in life, and we are blessed to be living in a country that, no matter where we start, we have opportunities so long as we believe in our self, we believe in the society and the country, and we believe that we can self-improve and educate our self as we go along.
+Furthermore, that is the key to success.

 How powerful would our world be if we had kids who were not afraid to take risks, who were not afraid to think, and who had a champion?

-But it is not impossible.
-We're born to make a difference.
-So, it's so essential that we put this culture back into our schools, whānau, communities, and tamariki.
+Nevertheless, it is not impossible.
+We are born to make a difference.
+So, it is so essential that we put this culture back into our schools, whānau, communities, and tamariki.

 So how?
 Through an Effective Teaching Profile for Māori students - Inspire In Education links in with the Education Councils, TĀTAIAKO